Remote Approval Shoots

 Smaller Crew Sizes

-I'm currently limiting my 1700 sq ft studio to a 7 people for physical distancing and maintaining proper ventilation.
+I'm currently limiting my 1700 sq ft studio to 8 people for physical distancing and maintaining proper ventilation.
 I coordinate with crew to time arrivals and stagger teams, and have crew work remotely when possible.

 I'm determined to keep producing dynamic, gorgeous visuals for clients no matter what challenges come up.
 Reach out to me if you have ideas, concerns or questions!